Reach FI Faster by Cutting Your Transportation Expenses

 The bottom line

 If you can eliminate your transportation costs, then you can put that money you save towards your FI goals.
 It could help you move down the path to FI at an accelerated pace.
 After you tackle your transportation costs, then you should consider slashing other expenses such as your food or housing.
-Check out my other posts in this series to get started!
+Check out this other article in our FI series to help reduce food expenses: